Types of *-Lines (Bans)

 If you cannot connect to IRC4Fun, you may have been affected by one of the following types of bans:

-K-Lines are bans set by a Server Administrator that only affect a single server.
+K-Lines are bans set by a Server Administrator or IRC Operator that only affect a single server.
 If you are K-Lined from one server, you may still be able to connect to another IRC4Fun server.

 G-Lines are network-wide bans.
-There are three sub-types:
+There are two sub-types:

-• G-Line (SpamTrap) — An automated G-Line set by IRC4Fun's spam protection systems.
+- G-Line (Automated) — An automated G-Line set by IRC4Fun's Abuse Prevention systems.

 GA-Lines are similar to A-Lines but are applied network-wide rather than per-server.